-The City uses a range of renewable energy sources including (photovoltaic cells, solar hot water systems and geothermal heating) which produce no greenhouse gas emissions.
+The City uses a range of renewable energy sources including (photovoltaic cells, solar hot water systems and geothermal heating) which produce no greenhouse emissions.

-The City also uses traditional energy sources such as electricity, natural gas, petrol, liquefied petroleum gas (LPG) and diesel which produce greenhouse gas emissions.
+The City also uses traditional energy sources such as electricity, natural gas, petrol, liquefied petroleum gas (LPG) and diesel which produce greenhouse emissions.

 The availability of energy efficient technologies means that the City's use of energy and production of greenhouse gas emissions can be reduced, however in some instances emerging technologies are more expensive and may not have been thoroughly tested in the field.
-As these emerging technologies become more widely used and available, they become more cost effective and have improved reliability, at this time the purchase and use of these technologies becomes a more viable option.
+As these emerging technologies become more widely used and available, they become more cost effective and have

+10 Australian Bureau of Statistics (2012) improved reliability, at this time the purchase and use of these technologies becomes a more viable option.

-Pressure - Capacity for Change
+Pressure - Capacity for change